Safety Engineer - Shawn Shivers

 One year ago, Shawn joined Cummins as a Safety Engineer after serving in Afghanistan where he applied his Master's degree in Safety Management and experience as a safety consultant.
 He didn’t want to return to his previous consulting job prior to deployment, so Shawn started researching and applying for opportunities from the education tent in Afghanistan.
 He connected with the Cummins recruiting staff and received an offer for his current position while still in the Middle East.
 Shawn immediately started making arrangements to return to the United States once his tour was over.

 “I got excited about the challenge of implementing policies and making an impact in my career.
 Cummins was the challenge I was looking for.
 I was very excited to go from walking everywhere in Afghanistan to driving to work every day and thankful to be home.
-All of my previous experiences from deployment helped me to succeed in that moment.”
+All of my previous experiences from deployment helped me to success in that moment.”

 Today, Shawn’s morning starts with Corporate Health and Safety staff meeting led by the Director who reports directly to the Chief Manufacturing Officer.
 His team integrates with the strategic supply chain group and focuses proactive strategies to accomplish Company objectives.
 Conversation in the meeting is focused on employees walking between buildings and identified a need for a communication campaign to help educate employees on distracted walking due to technology.
 The meeting ends with a one-page list of action items to get the initiative launched.